MarcoAGP/dns-blocklists/README.md

 ### :new: ***Newly Registered Domains (NRDs)*** <a name="nrd"></a>

-*A blocklist for blocking domains registered in the last 10 or 30 days.
+*A blocklist for blocking domains registered in the last 14 or 30 days.
 These domains are known to be favoured by threat actors to launch malicious campaigns.*

+> [!IMPORTANT]
+> *This is an external list that is created and maintained by [@xRuffKez](https://github.com/xRuffKez).
+Please address requests directly to the maintainer in the [corresponding repository](https://github.com/xRuffKez/NRD).*

 > [!NOTE]
 > *It may contain a few false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.*